-Dr. Michelangelo van Meerten holds a Ph.D. in economics from the University of Groningen in the Netherlands.
-He joined CIEE in 2001 as a professor of European Integration for the CIEE Study Center and became the Resident Director in the fall of 2002.
-Dr. van Meerten has researched and lectured in the field of economics and economic history in Groningen, the Netherlands; Leuven, Louvain-la-Neuve, and Brussels, Belgium; Krakow, Poland; and Barcelona and Madrid, Spain.
+Michelangelo van Meerten holds a Ph.D. in economics from the University of Groningen in the Netherlands.
+He joined CIEE in 2001 as a professor of European Integration for the CIEE Study Center and became the resident director in the fall of 2002.
+Michelangelo has researched and lectured in the field of economics and economic history in Groningen, the Netherlands; Leuven, Louvain-la-Neuve; Brussels, Belgium; Krakow, Poland; and Barcelona and Madrid, Spain.
 Michelangelo speaks six Western European languages fluently and has traveled extensively in Europe.
 His interests and research areas include the history and development of the European continent, transport and communications, European integration, politics, film, and culture.

 Bruxelles est une ville que j’adore.
 C’est l’endroit où l’Europe du nord rencontre l’Europe du sud, où les cultures latines se mélangent avec les traditions anglo-saxonnes et germaniques.
 Bruxelles s’affirme chaque jour davantage comme capitale de l’Europe.
 On y trouve différentes institutions européennes, mais aussi l’OTAN et beaucoup de ngo’s et entreprises internationales.
 Mais la ville accueille également des communautés du bassin méditerranéen, de l’Europe de l’Est, de l’Afrique, et de l’Amérique latine.
 Cette présence multiculturelle se reflète dans le foisonnement de langues, restaurants, festivals, et activités culturelles qui animent les différents quartiers de la ville.
 C’est une ville idéale pour connaître l’Europe!

 — Michelangelo van Meerten, Resident Director